microsoft/AppSource/Microsoft Hosted Test Drive/Configure-CloudPartner-Portal-Microsoft-Hosted-TestDrive-For-Customer-Engagement.md

     *    **Azure AD Tenant Name**: Provide the name of the Azure Tenant for your Dynamics 365 Instance.
 Use the format of \<tenantname>.onmicrosoft.com.
 Example Value: testdrive.onmicrosoft.com
     *    **Instance Web API URL**: Provide the Web API URL for your Dynamics 365 Instance.
 You can retrieve this value by logging into your Microsoft Dynamics 365 instance and navigating to Setting -> Customization -> Developer Resources -> Instance Web API (Copy this URL).
 Example value: https://<span></span>testdrive.crm.dynamics.com/api/data/v9.0
 ![](https://github.com/Microsoft/AppSource/blob/patch-1/Images/InstanceWebApiUrl.png)
-    *    **Role name**: Provide the name of the custom Dynamics 365 Security Role you have created for Test Drive.
+    *    **Role name**: Provide the name of the custom Dynamics 365 Security Role you have created for Test Drive or you can use existing role as well.
+If you create a new role it should have minimum required privileges added to the role to login into CRM instnace.
+Refer [link](https://community.dynamics.com/crm/b/crminogic/archive/2016/11/24/minimum-privileges-required-to-login-microsoft-dynamics-365) to review minimum required privileges.
 This is the role that will be assigned to users during their Test Drive.
 Example Value: testdriverole